szermatt/mistty/docs/source/index.rst

 The latest version of this documentation is available at https://mistty.readthedocs.io/en/latest/.
-Once MisTTY is installed, this documentation can be accessed from inside Emacs using :kbd:`M-x info gmistty`
+Once MisTTY is installed, this documentation can be accessed from inside Emacs using :kbd:`M-x info g mistty`

 .. note::

-   If you encounter issues, please take the time to file a bug.
-See :ref:`reporting` for details.
+   If you encounter issues, please take the time to file a bug. (:ref:`reporting`)

 Comparison with other packages
 ------------------------------